Azelastine and Fluticasone

 Seasonal allergic rhinitis:

 For intranasal administration only.
 Prime pump (press 6 times until fine spray appears) prior to first use.
-If ≥14 days (>7 days [Canadian labeling]) have elapsed since last use, then reprime pump with 1 spray or until a fine mist appears.
+If ≥14 days have elapsed since last use, then reprime pump with 1 spray or until a fine mist appears.
 Shake bottle gently before using.
 Blow nose to clear nostrils.
 Keep head tilted downward when spraying.
 Insert applicator tip 1/4 to 1/2 inch into nostril, keeping bottle upright, and close off the other nostril.
 Breathe in through nose.
 While inhaling, press pump to release spray.
 After each use, wipe the spray tip with a clean tissue or cloth and replace cap.
 Clean spray pump unit and dust cap at least 1 time each week in warm water and allow to completely dry before placing back on bottle.
 Avoid spraying directly into nasal septum, eyes or mouth.
-Discard after 28 (10 mL bottle [Canadian product]) or 120 medicated sprays have been used, even if bottle is not completely empty.
-Canadian labeling also states bottle should be discarded if >6 months have elapsed since first use.
+Discard after 120 medicated sprays have been used, even if bottle is not completely empty.
+The 10 mL bottle [Canadian product] should be discarded after 28 medicated sprays have been used.